jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > ***Morale.*** In a fight, Lady Wachter would attempt to negotiate or flee, seeking any means necessary to quell hostilities, up to and including outright surrender.
 If necessary to save her life or those of her children, however, she would fight to the death with bitter ferocity.
 >
 > ***Relationships.*** Lady Wachter is the widow of the deceased Nikolai Wachter I, and the mother of Nikolai Wachter II, Karl Wachter, and Stella Wachter.
-She is the employer of the **spy** Ernst Larnak, and an outspoken critic of Baron Vargas Vallakovich.
+She is the employer of the **spy** Ernst Larnak, and an outspoken critic of [[Baron Vargas Vallakovich]].
 ## F2c.
 Drinks in the Parlor
 During the following conversation, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] can share the following information: